MinBZK/nl-wallet/README.md

 The `setup-devenv.sh` script will configure the digid-connector to listen on https://localhost:8006/ .
 Note the https in the URL, which is provided using self-signed certificates.

 Besides that, the development setup runs without using TLS.
-Therefore, the feature `allow_http_return_url` enables the possibility to use a return URL with the scheme `http` (while normally `https` is only allowed).
+Therefore, the feature `allow_insecure_url` enables the possibility to use a return URL with the scheme `http` (while normally `https` is only allowed).

 The local wallet can be connected to Sentry for crash and error reporting by setting the `SENTRY_DSN` environment variable.